Cat Stevens: Denial of entry into the United States

-On 21 September 2004, Islam was on a United Airlines flight from London to Washington, travelling to a meeting with US entertainer Dolly Parton, who had recorded "Peace Train" several years earlier and was planning to include another Cat Stevens song on an upcoming album.
+On 21 September 2004, Islam was on a United Airlines flight from London to Washington, travelling to a meeting with American entertainer Dolly Parton, who had recorded "Peace Train" several years earlier and was planning to include another Cat Stevens song on an upcoming album.
 While the plane was in flight, his name was flagged as being on the No Fly List.
 Customs and Border Protection (CBP) officers alerted the United States Transportation Security Administration, which then diverted his flight to Bangor, Maine, where he was detained by officers from the Department of Homeland Security.

 The following day, he was denied entry and flown back to the United Kingdom.
 A spokesman for Homeland Security claimed there were "concerns of ties he may have to potential terrorist-related activities".
 The Israeli government had deported Islam in 2000 over allegations that he provided funding to the Palestinian organisation Hamas, but he denied doing so knowingly.
 Islam stated "I have never knowingly supported or given money to Hamas".
 "At the time I was reported to have done it, I didn't know such a group existed.
 Some people give a political interpretation to charity.
 We were horrified at how people were suffering in the Holy Land."

 However, the United States Department of Homeland Security (DHS) added him to a "watch list" which provoked an international controversy and led the British Foreign Secretary Jack Straw to complain personally to the United States Secretary of State Colin Powell at the United Nations.
 Powell responded by stating that the watchlist was under review, adding, "I think we have that obligation to review these matters to see if we are right".

 Islam believed his inclusion on a "watch list" may have simply been an error: a mistaken identification of him for a man with the same name, but different spelling.
 On 1 October 2004 he requested the removal of his name, "I remain bewildered by the decision of the US authorities to refuse me entry to the United States".
 According to his statement, the man on the list was named "Youssef Islam", indicating that Islam was not the suspected terrorism supporter.
-Romanisation of Arabic names can easily result in different spellings: the transliteration of Yusuf gives rise to a dozen spellings.

 Two years later, in December 2006, Islam was admitted without incident into the United States for several radio concert performances and interviews to promote his new record.
 He said of the incident at the time, "No reason was ever given, but being asked to repeat the spelling of my name again and again, made me think it was a fairly simple mistake of identity.
 Rumours which circulated after made me imagine otherwise."

-Islam wrote a song about his 2004 exclusion from the US, entitled "Boots and Sand", recorded in 2008 and featuring Paul McCartney, Dolly Parton, and Terry Sylvester.
+Islam wrote a song about his 2004 exclusion from the US, titled "Boots and Sand", recorded in 2008 and featuring Paul McCartney, Dolly Parton, and Terry Sylvester.